-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements of Darling International Inc. and subsidiaries as listed in the accompanying index, and our report dated March 2, 2011 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Darling International Inc. and subsidiaries as of December 31, 2011 and January 1, 2011, and the related consolidated statements of operations, stockholders' equity and comprehensive income (loss), and cash flows for each of the years in the three-year period ended December 31, 2011, and our report dated February 29, 2012 expressed an unqualified opinion on those consolidated financial statements.

-KPMG LLP
+/S/ KPMG LLP

-Dallas, Texas March 2, 2011
+Dallas, Texas February 29, 2012

-Consolidated Balance Sheets January 1, 2011 and January 2, 2010

-(in thousands, except share and per share data)
+Consolidated Balance Sheets December 31, 2011 and January 1, 2011 (in thousands, except share and per share data)